-"Good news!"

-A sermon by the Rev. Frances Savill Sunday January 31, 2021
+"The Good News" by Rev. Frances Savill January 28, 2024

 Mark 1:21-28

 "Praise the LORD.
 I will extol the LORD with all my heart in the council of the upright and in the assembly.
 Great are the works of the LORD; they are pondered by all who delight in them.
 Glorious and majestic are his deeds, and his righteousness endures forever.
 He has caused his wonders to be remembered; the LORD is gracious and compassionate."
 (Psalm 111:1-4 NRSV)